Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 **Release Creation**: Once a package has been created, you can add (and update) releases to it

-When you are project admin or file admin, you are able to perform the admin actions on the Delivery Manager home page.
+When you are Files Administrator, you are able to perform the admin actions on the Delivery Manager home page.
 (See `The Delivery Manager screen of the Playground project, when you are an admin`_ )

 .. figure:: ../images/screenshots/sc_filereleasedownloadsadmin.png